reactjs/react.dev/CONTRIBUTING.md

 ## Technical Writing Tips

-This is a [good summary](https://medium.com/@kvosswinkel/coding-like-a-journalist-ee52360a16bc) for things to keep in mind when writing technical docs.
+This is a [good summary](https://medium.com/@kvosswinkel/coding-like-a-journalist-ee52360a16bc) of things to keep in mind when writing technical docs.

 ## Guidelines for Text